 Adjust Water Schedule

 Over-watering or under-watering your Monstera Deliciosa can cause moisture stress; therefore, it is important to find the balance.
-A Monstera Deliciosa’s water schedule depends on a number of factors such as the climate, the material of the pot, and most importantly, the size of the plant.
+A Monstera Deliciosa’s water schedule depends on several factors, such as the climate, the material of the pot, and most importantly, the size of the plant.

 For a young, medium-sized plant in a ceramic pot, the watering needs to be done once a week.